Zaid-Ajaj/SAFE.Simplified/README.md

         { Name = "NpgsqlFSharpAnalyzer"; Version = "3.2.0" }
     ]
 ```
 Then run the build target `InstallAnalyzers` again where it will delete the contents of `analyzers` directory and re-install all configured analyzers from scratch.
 Restart VS Code to allow Ionide to reload the installed analyzers.
-If you already have analyzers installed and adding new ones, you might need to do that from the terminal outside of VS Code because Ionide will lock the files in the `analyzers` path.
+If you already have analyzers installed and adding new ones, you might need to do that from the terminal outside of VS Code because Ionide will lock the files in the `analyzers` path preventing the target from deleting the old analyzers.

 ### IIS Support